-Our youth population is shrinking, while senior citizens multiply.
+Our youth population is shrinking, but senior citizens are multiplying.

-Just-released U.S. Census Bureau estimates show Stanislaus County’s overall population has barely budged in recent years, growing a mere 2 percent from 2010 to 2013.
+Just-released U.S. Census Bureau estimates show Merced County’s overall population has grown just 2.5 percent from 2010 to 2013.

-But the numbers for those 65 and older expanded nearly 12 percent during those years, adding 6,484 to Stanislaus’ senior ranks.
+But the numbers for those 65 and older expanded more than 11 percent during those years.

-The aging of Stanislaus’ population is nothing new, and it’s happening nationwide as the post-World War II baby boomers grow old.
+The aging of Merced’s population is nothing new, and it’s happening nationwide as the post-World War II baby boomers grow old.

-It’s a different story in the Sierra foothills, where Tuolumne County’s median age increased to 48.3 years and Calaveras County’s median hit 51.
+There is a marked difference in the Sierra foothills, where Tuolumne County’s median age increased to 48.3 years and Calaveras County’s median hit 51.

 “The population in the Great Plains energy boom states is becoming younger and more male as workers move in seeking employment in the oil and gas industry,” explained Census Bureau Director John Thompson, “while the U.S. as a whole continues to age as the youngest of the baby boom generation enters their 50s.”